-- Group A. Latin, French, Greek, German, Italian, Hebrew, Chinese, Japanese, Russian, Dutch, Geology, Geography, Agriculture, Economics, Modern History, Ancient History, Combined Physics and Chemistry, Physics, Chemistry, Physiology, Botany or Zoology. - †Group B. Applied Mathematics, Music, Theory and Practice of Music, General Mathematics, Mathematics I, Mathematics II, Mathematics III, or Descriptive Geometry and Drawing. - 2.
-Candidates who have presented themselves for the Leaving Certificate Examination or the University of Sydney Matriculation Examination in five or six subjects selected in accordance with the requirements prescribed in 1, and who have passed in English and a Mathematics and two other of the subjects, may be granted admission provided that they have been awarded A passes or passes with Honours in at least three of these four subjects.
+Group A.-Latin, French, Greek, German, Italian, Hebrew, Chinese, Japanese, Russian, Dutch, Geology, Geography, Agriculture, Economics, Modern History, Ancient History, Combined Physics and Chemistry, Physics, Chemistry, Physiology, Biology, Botany or Zoology.

+Group B.-Applied Mathematics, Music, Theory and Practice of Music, General Mathematics, Mathematics I, Mathematics II, Mathematics III or Descriptive Geometry and Drawing.

+II.
+Candidates who have presented themselves for the Leaving Certificate Examination or University of Sydney Matriculation Examination in five or six subjects selected in accordance with the requirements prescribed in I and who have passed in English and a Mathematics and two other of the subjects may be granted admission provided that they have been awarded A passes or passes with Honours in at least three of these four subjects.

-The other provisions set out in the new Matriculation Requirements above also apply.
+The other provisions set out in the new requirements above also apply.